edervishaj/gan-mf-thesis/README.md

 In this thesis we investigate a novel approach that estimates the user and item latent factors in a matrix factorization setting through the application of Generative Adversarial Networks for generic Top-N recommendation problem.
 We detail the formulation of this approach and show its performance through different experiments on well know datasets in the RS community.

 ## How to use this repo
+This repo is based on a version of the repo [Recsys_Course_AT_PoliMi](https://github.com/MaurizioFD/RecSys_Course_AT_PoliMi).
 In order to run the code and experiments you need first to setup a Python environment.
 Any environment manager will work but we suggest `conda` since it is easier to recreate our environment if using a GPU. `conda` can help with the installation of `CUDA` and `CUDA toolkit` necessary to utilize available GPU(s).
 We highly recommend running this repo with a GPU since GAN-based recommenders require long running times.

 ### Conda
 Run the following command to create a new environment with `Python 3.6.8` and install all requirements in file `conda_requirements.txt`: